stefanspringer1/SwiftXML/README.md

 We would first like to give some important hints before we explain the corresponding functionalities in detail.

 Note that when inserting content into an element or document and that content already exists somewhere else, the inserted content is _moved_ from its orginal place, and not copied.
-If you would like to insert a copy, insert the result of the `clone()` method of the content.
+If you would like to insert a copy, insert the result of using the `clone` property of the content.

 Be “courageous” when formulating your code, more might function than you might have thought.
 Anticipating the explanations in the following sections, e.g. the following code examples _do_ work: